-- 9.46 The Bill requires that any person commencing civil proceedings must provide the court with a written statement confirming that their solicitor be advised on the possible use of mediation. - 9.47 The Bill will allow a court to have regard to any unreasonable refusal by a party to consider mediation where such a process had, in the court's opinion, a reasonable prospect of success when awarding costs in those proceedings. - 9.48 A court can invite the parties to consider mediation or one party to the litigation can bring an application in this regard.
-Where the matter is referred to mediation as a result, the Mediator provides an agreed summary report to the court but the overall confidentiality of the process is to be maintained. - 9.49 Where a matter is referred to mediation, the Statute of Limitations will be put on hold from the date on which the dispute is referred to mediation and for a further 40 days after the mediation process ends. - 9.50 Proceedings can be stayed in favour of mediation. - 9.51 Two matters of particular interest further arise from this Bill.
-Firstly, it very strongly encourages mediation but is balanced.
+- 9.48 A court can invite the parties to consider mediation or one party to the litigation can bring an application in this regard.
+Where the matter is referred to mediation as a result, the mediator provides an agreed summary report to the court but the overall confidentiality of the process is to be maintained. - 9.49 Where a matter is referred to mediation, the statute of limitations will be put on hold from the date on which the dispute is referred to mediation and for a further 40 days after the mediation process ends. - 9.50 Proceedings can be stayed in favour of mediation. - 9.51 Two matters of particular interest further arise from this Bill.
+First, it very strongly encourages mediation but is balanced.
 Solicitors and counsel are required to advise about mediation as an option to be considered surely sensible.
 The involvement of the parties in the process is seen as critical to an enduring resolution and to the integrity of the process. - 9.52 Secondly, there is no consensus in the legal profession opinion in Northern Ireland whether we should expect mediators to have undergone training.
 In England, there is an increasing trend towards tightening up of the need for accreditation with initial training/update practice required as well as CPD points.
-The Mediation Council require mediators each year to have performed two leading mediations and have six CPD points.
+The Civil Mediation Council requires mediators each year to have performed two leading mediations and to have six CPD points.
 The argument is that solicitors/barristers are not mediators without the appropriate training.
 On the other hand, experience has shown in Northern Ireland that a number of distinguished barristers, without formal training, have successfully completed mediations.

-EU Requirements
+EU requirements

-9.53 The EU Directive on Civil and Commercial Mediation covers cross-border disputes78 and introduced requirements to ensure access to simple, efficient, fast and
+9.53 The EU Directive on Civil and Commercial Mediation covers cross-border disputes4 and introduced requirements to ensure access to simple, efficient, fast and low-cost methods of resolving domestic and cross-border disputes arising from sales or service contracts.
+ADR procedures should comply with consistent quality requirements applicable throughout the EU.